-Many people enjoy having a meal in the open air or reading the newspaper on the deck.
+Many people enjoy having a meal in the open air or reading the newspaper on their beautiful deck.
 Unfortunately, these outdoor diversions can be interrupted when the temperatures get low.
 An outdoor heater can keep the fun going.
 Here is our guide to picking the right option.

-Outdoor heaters come in varied styles, including stand-alone, mounted, tabletop, and firepits.
+Outdoor heaters come in varied styles, including stand-alone, mounted, tabletop, portable or fire pits.
 Stand-alone options from brands like Sunglo Patio Heater throw a lot of heat and have the added benefit of ultimate portability.
 Linear heaters can be mounted to an overhead support like a trellis or fascia board above a deck to provide heat without taking up valuable deck space.
 Tabletop heaters from brands like Napoleon Grills are great for small patios with limited space and a small heating area.
-Firepits or firetables, like those available from American Fyre, are a blend of design and function.
-This variety of heater provides guests a comfortable centerpiece to gather around for drinks or a meal.
+Firepits or fire tables, like those available from American Fyre, are a blend of design and function.
+This variety of outdoor heater provides guests a comfortable centerpiece to gather around for drinks or a meal.

 It is always best to know the restrictions that your local jurisdictions have when putting an open flame or high-temperature heater near your home.
 These should be reviewed in conjunction with specifications of the particular model you are considering.
 Visiting a retailer with a knowledgeable staff can help you to navigate these restrictions to find a product that is safe for your needs.